Massachusetts Revolutionaries: Bold Stories, Bright Legacies

 1. Complete the Entry Form (with included Media Agreement language)

-4. The creators of the entries that will be featured in the fall will be notified at the beginning of the 2025-2026 school year - hang onto those projects!
+4. The creators of the entries that will be featured will be notified in May - hang onto those projects!

 Please reach out to robert.powers@mass.gov with any questions